Why Tulsi Vivah is Celebrated?

 - Offering sweets such as Gulab Jamun, Kheer, and Badam Halwa will please Tulsi and ensure happiness and prosperity in the home.

-- Lighting ghee lamps and incense sticks are also a good remedy for mental turmoil.
+- Lighting ghee lamps and incense sticks is also a good remedy for mental turmoil.

 - Chanting the Tulsi Strotam can ensure prosperity and abundance.